Patrick Wisdom Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.49 team ERA that ranks 20th among all MLB pitching staffs.
+- The Cardinals have a 4.59 team ERA that ranks 23rd across all league pitching staffs.

-- The Cardinals give up the first-fewest home runs in baseball (95 total, one per game).
+- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (100 total, one per game).

-- In his most recent appearance on Tuesday, the lefty tossed six innings against the Miami Marlins, allowing one earned run while surrendering six hits.
+- In his most recent outing on Sunday against the Chicago Cubs, the lefty went six innings, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.